About

 Career Development

-In addition to providing programming and resources, CETL offers one-on-one assistance on any aspect of teaching and faculty career development and can direct faculty to learn about instructional technologies through the Instructional Improvement and Distance Learning office.
+In addition to providing programming and resources, CETAL offers one-on-one assistance on any aspect of teaching and faculty career development and can direct faculty to learn about instructional technologies through the Instructional Improvement and Distance Learning office.

 People

 Dr. Tyler Roeger has taught literature (including Antebellum Literature, Science Fiction, and other topics) and composition (including First-Year Writing, Developmental Writing, ESL Writing, Business and Professional Writing, Advanced Research Writing, and other topics) in a variety of college settings.
 Additionally, he has facilitated campus-wide assessment efforts and faculty development at varied institutions.
-He has published articles on topics such as assessment in arts disciplines, Edgar Allan Poe, detective fiction, and contemporary haunted house movies.
+He has published articles on topics such as gathering feedback from students, assessment in arts disciplines, Edgar Allan Poe, detective fiction, and contemporary haunted house movies.
 His particular teaching interests include student reflection, experiential learning, and culturally sustaining pedagogies, among other topics.

 Lisa Wiehle, Manager of Outcomes Assessment